Kendall Jenner And Khloe Kardashian: Victoria’s Secret Body Vs. ‘Revenge Body’

 Khloe Kardashian recently lost 40 pounds according to ET.
 While an extra 40 pounds may not sound like a lot on a tall girl like Khloe Kardashian, it was enough to make Khloe’s life miserable.

 Now, Khloe Kardashian, 40 pounds lighter, has started her own reality show called Revenge Body.
-Khloe Kardashian told ET her Revenge Body was not about Lamar Odem.
+Khloe Kardashian told ET her Revenge Body was not about Lamar Odom.
 It was about all the people who had called her “the fat Kardashian sister,” or an “ugly duckling.”
 Her revenge is also toward stylists who refused to dress her.

 “My revenge is not towards one person.
 It’s more for everyone who was so cruel to me and really shunned me.”

-Victoria’s Secret angel, Kendall Jenner can relate to having her body critiqued, though.
-There are some who believe Kendall Jenner would have never received Victoria’s Secret angel wings or supermodel status without her rich and famous family the Kardashians.
+Victoria’s Secret angel Kendall Jenner can relate to having her body critiqued, though.
+There are some who believe Kendall Jenner would have never received Victoria’s Secret angel wings or supermodel status without her rich and famous family, the Kardashians.

-Kendall Jenner’s Critics rarely neglect to mention that her hips ar too wide and that she is too curvy to be a real, high fashion model.
+Kendall Jenner’s critics rarely neglect to mention that her hips are too wide and that she is too curvy to be a real, high fashion model.
 That, however, is an opinion that has not stopped Kendall Jenner from gaining international fame.
 When Kendall is out of her Victoria’s Secret genre and walking runways of Paris or London for example, people do comment on her weight, and infer she too is “fat.”
-They also say that her friend Gigi Hadid, also a Victoria’s Secret Angel is overweight and too curvy.
+They also say that her friend Gigi Hadid, also a Victoria’s Secret Angel, is overweight and too curvy.

 Still, Victoria’s Secret models Gigi Hadid and Kendall Jenner are so highly in demand they are said to be supermodels.

 Kendall Jenner and Khloe Kardashian have both faced criticism for their weight, but it’s a different flavor of fat shaming.
-For Victoria’s Secret model Kendall Jenner it is about her job.
+For Victoria’s Secret model Kendall Jenner, it is about her job.
 Kendall Jenner is a professional and takes her job very seriously.
 Kendall maintains her weight because it furthers her career.
 It has nothing to do with feeling fat.

-Khloe Kardashian though spent many years being fat shamed, and so arose the Khloe Kardashian Revenge Body, which isn’t just her body, it is a new reality show where Khloe Kardashian helps others to achieve a sweet Revenge Body of their own.
+Khloe Kardashian, though, spent many years being fat shamed, and so arose the Khloe Kardashian Revenge Body, which isn’t just her body, it is a new reality show where Khloe Kardashian helps others to achieve a sweet Revenge Body of their own.

-As a Victoria’s Secret Model, Kendall Jenner knows she is gorgeous because she gets paid to be gorgeous.
+As a Victoria’s Secret model, Kendall Jenner knows she is gorgeous because she gets paid to be gorgeous.
 Jenner’s beauty is a known fact because of her career success.
 Kendall’s ability to maintain her weight is like a trade skill.
 In the same way, a surgeon knows he can operate, or a welder knows he can weld, Kendall Jenner, as a Victoria’s Secret angel knows she can cultivate her body to its perfection.

 Khloe Kardashian started her weight loss with no such feelings of assurance, in fact, the opposite was true.
 Khloe Kardashian had always failed to lose weight, until the emergence of her Revenge Body.
 This time Miss Kardashian was able to go about her weight loss sensibly, not going for a quick fix, but rather choosing a sensible diet and workout plan she could live with.